annasoos/Virtual_Post_Office/README.md

 ## TODO / Additional features

-- At the moment the mails are kept in an array server side.
-Should move them to an external database
+- At the moment the mail list is kept in an array server side.
+Should move them to an external database (eg. local JSON database lowdb)
 - Add registration/login function with authentication and session handling
-- Add better notification solution (eg. react-toastify package) to display server responses to user
 - Improve responsivity
-- Improve design